kaslr/empty_read-poison_null_byte/README.md

 The area marked as "User Data" in the diagram is the portion of the chunk that the malloc function returns to the user for use.

-A free chunk also has metadata, such as pointers to the next and previous free chunks, and it stores this information in the region that was previously used for the application's data.
+A free chunk also has metadata, such as pointers to the next and previous free chunks, and it stores this information in the region that was previously used for the applicationʼs data.
 This allows the allocator to efficiently manage and reuse free memory chunks.

 ![free_chunk](https://th.bing.com/th/id/R.2e3b09b9a4bab6c26c51871e82dd2a47?rik=HwNBPpIZ6KxqiQ&pid=ImgRaw&r=0)